 As providers and patients see the value of telemedicine, its adoption is projected to increase.
 Mordor Intelligence has predicted the global telemedicine market is projected to be worth just over $60 million by the end of 2024, and advances in mobile and wearable technology will likely spur rapid growth in the next few years.

 The University of Texas School of Biomedical Informatics has stated that telemedicine will likely go more mobile in the future.
-Over three quarters of Americans own a smartphone, so it makes sense that, through apps or video conferencing, more people will opt to use their telemedicine benefits on their mobile device.
+Over three-quarters of Americans own a smartphone, so it makes sense that, through apps or video conferencing, more people will opt to use their telemedicine benefits on their mobile devices.

 Security will become more of a concern as more patient data gets stored in telemedicine cloud servers, with regular HIPAA checks and enhanced security measures a must.
 Portable devices utilizing telehealth technology will need to support encryption to better protect user data.
 IT systems as a whole will need to be tested for weaknesses more frequently and rigorously than before.

 If the advancements in medicine we’ve discussed above intrigue you, then you may want to consider a career in health science.
 Learn the latest in healthcare with an online B.S. in Health Science from Shawnee State University.
 In our program, you’ll gain the knowledge you need taught by professionals with experience in the field.
 Plus, our online format makes it easier for you to get the education you need on a schedule that works with your busy life.